RedHatGov/redhatgov.workshops/CONTRIBUTING.md

 ### 8 Submit a [pull request][pr]

 1. Visit your fork at https://github.com/your-username/redhatgov.workshops.git
-2. Click the `Compare & Pull Request` button next to your `docs` branch.
+2. Click the `Compare & Pull Request` button next to your  `master`  branch.

 At this point you're waiting on us.
 We may suggest some changes or improvements or alternatives.
 We'll do our best to review and at least comment within 3